ainsinga/finddups/README.md

  * This program needs to be modified for your exact needs.
  * This program does not affect any databases, it just prints some output.

+THE REAL PROBLEM WAS A DIFFERENT NUMBER OF DIGITS IN THE EXPORTED FREQUENCY.
+Some web sites or log programs let you change the number of decimal places to use when exporting ADIF.
+But LotW will see e.g. 13.729 and 13.700 as different QOSs!
+To put it another way, I should have known to NEVER EXPORT FROM CLUBLOG OR LET IT UPLOAD TO LOTW.

+See the comments in finddups1.py for details!

 Aron Insinga, W1AKI, 7 December 2023